greenelab/deep-review/all-sections.md

 information from protein-protein or protein-compound interaction networks [@M1EW8Rfl; @16FEYidu2; @18lqFDKRR].

-Menden et al [@QcwZC8wG] used a shallow neural network to predict sensitivity of cancer cell lines to drug treatment using both cell line and drug features, opening the door to precision medicine and drug repositioning opportunities in cancer.
+Menden et al. [@QcwZC8wG] used a shallow neural network to predict sensitivity of cancer cell lines to drug treatment using both cell line and drug features, opening the door to precision medicine and drug repositioning opportunities in cancer.
 More recently, Aliper et al